 Handling Property Damage

-Many times after an accident your car is towed from the scene to a body shop or storage facility.
+Many times after an accident, your car is towed from the scene to a body shop or storage facility.
 One of the first things you want to do is arrange to get that car out of the shop.
-Usually these body shops will try and charge between $25-$75 a day to store your car.
+Usually these body shops will try and charge between $25 - $75 a day to store your car.
 If you’re not going to use the body shop to fix your car, get the car towed to an area where it’s safe.
 If you are involved in a car crash and your vehicle is either damaged or totaled, you are going to want to get it repaired or replaced as soon as possible.
 One of the first things you’re going to have to consider is whether to make a claim against your own insurance or the other driver’s insurance.

-If we accept your car collision case and the other side admits responsibility, The Heslin Law Firm will process your property damage claim free of charge.
-If it takes $6000 to fix your car and we charge a $2000 fee, you’re not going to have enough to fix your car, which was the point of all of this in the first place.
+If we accept your car collision case and the other side admits responsibility, the Heslin Law Firm will process your property damage claim free of charge.
+If it takes $6,000 to fix your car and we charge a $2,000 fee, you’re not going to have enough to fix your car, which was the point of all of this in the first place.
 We want you to be able to fix your car and get back on the road as soon as possible.

 The Other Driver’s Insurance

 In cases where the other driver’s insurance company admits responsibility for the accident, it is usually best to file your property damage claim with that insurance company.
 This will prevent you from having to pay a deductible before your repairs are made.
-You can usually get them to pay for a rental car during the time your car is being repaired or replaced.
+You can usually get the insurance company to pay for a rental car during the time your car is being repaired or replaced.
 If you don’t have collision coverage, this will be your only option.

 Using Your Own Insurance